katjam/tech-exeter-try-elm/PITCHME.md

 - Frameworks started popping up, and build tools and new syntaxes that would make the code easier to use in the way we wanted to - and transpilers.

 ---?image=elm-lang-home.png&size=auto 32%&position=top

+Note:

 - Describes itself as: A delightful language for reliable webapps.
 - And claims to "Generate JavaScript with great performance and no runtime exceptions."
 It sounds too good to be true.... but I am going to demonstrate that you can write type safe & functional without a phd in category theory or a lisp in sight.

 +++

-A couple of things you know before we get started.. so things don't seem scary.
+### A couple of things you know before we get started.. so things don't seem scary.

 @ul
 - Uses ML style syntax.